rhyslwells/Data-Archive/content/standardised/Debugging.md

 topic: Data Cleaning
 filename: data_cleaning_script
 ---
-Debugging is the process of identifying, analyzing, and resolving bugs or defects in software.
+Debugging is the process of identifying, analyzing, and resolving bugs or defects in software while [[Testing]].
 It is a critical part of the [[Software Development Life Cycle]], ensuring that applications function correctly and efficiently.
 Debugging involves several techniques and tools to pinpoint the source of errors and fix them.

 In [[ML_Tools]] see:
 - [[Debugging.py]]